 The more complicated a device is, the higher its chances of getting attacked.
-Trezor and Ledger both have minimal and simple designs and are very easy to set up since they both have strict account protocols.
-These include verification of account as well as passphrase configuration.
+Ledger and Trezor have minimal and simple designs and are very easy to set up since they have strict account protocols.
+These include account verification and passphrase configuration.

 Trezor Vs. Ledger: Hardware

 The Trezor wallet comprises an ARM Cortex-M3 processor.
 The screen resolutions vary depending on the model, such as:

 The Ledger wallet, on the other hand, functions on its own operating system called BOLOS (Blockchain Open Ledger Operating System) and a dedicated chip called Secure Elements.
 This latter is responsible for carrying out all the programs of the BOLOS ecosystem.
 Their products are as follows:

 Ledger allows for about 5,500+ cryptocurrencies, whereas Trezor supports only 5,000+.
 Both hardware wallets support famous altcoins like: